-An applicant with an outstanding academic record may enter without a master's degree, providing the applicant has an undergraduate major in psychology and a satisfactory GPA, and presents satisfactory scores on both the GRE General Test and the Advanced Test in Psychology.
+An applicant with an outstanding academic record may enter without a master's degree, providing the applicant has an undergraduate major in psychology and a satisfactory GPA, and presents satisfactory scores on both the GRE General Test and it is strongly suggested that the student applicant also take the Advanced Test in Psychology.
 A master's degree may be received en route to the doctoral degree in which case students may be asked to terminate at the master's level if they do not demonstrate ability to continue toward the doctoral degree.
 Students who choose to receive a master's degree en route to the doctoral degree or who are asked to terminate at the master's level take the MA comprehensive examinations.
 Students who proceed directly to the doctoral degree are not required to take the MA comprehensive examinations.